Where Do Turtles Hibernate?

 The significance of hibernation for turtle survival is manifold.
 First, it allows turtles to conserve energy and reduce their metabolic rate, which helps them survive when food sources are scarce.
 Second, hibernation also helps turtles avoid extreme temperature fluctuations that can be fatal, especially in colder regions.
 Finally, hibernation also brings turtles together in a group, allowing them to share warmth and conserve energy collectively.
 All in all, hibernation is an essential survival strategy for turtles, ensuring their survival in harsh conditions and helping them thrive in the wild.

-Recommended Reading: What Does Turtle Sound Like?
+Recommended Reading: How Often Does A Box Turtle Eat?

 Environmental factors influencing turtle hibernation